GioeleBuriani/past_projects/2022-06_TIAGo_supermarket/README.md

 ## Files
 - **TIAGo - Repository**: All the files coming from the shared GitLab repository for the project
 - **TIAGo - Final report.pdf**: Final report for the project
+- **TIAGo - Full animation.gif**: Animation of the TIAGo robot performing the full task
+- **TIAGo - Pick and place animation.gif**: Animation of the TIAGo robot performing pick and place with a focus view from RViz
 - **TIAGo - Presentation.pptx**: Final presentation for the project